 Step 1: freshman or transfer?

-Most schools admit students either as a "freshman" or as a "transfer" student.
-Your admissions status is based on the number of previously-earned college credits the school will accept.
+Most schools admit students either as a “freshman” or as a “transfer” student.
+Your admissions status is based on the number of previously-earned college credits that the transfer school will accept.
 The first thing you need to do is find out what your admission status will be, and what that means at your school.

 - Read the transfer policy of your future school and find out:

 - What it means to be admitted as a transfer student (vs. a freshman student) at that school.
 Are there implications for registration, scholarships, GPA, and general education requirements?